Crates.io | cargo-deb |

 or optional

-) and package readme
+) and the package's readme

 (copied to usr/share/doc/…